 Permanent or adult teeth should never feel loose.
 If it is, it could be a sign of infection or injury.
 This needs to be looked at immediately and treated to prevent the condition from worsening.

 If your tooth has a large fracture or is missing a big piece, it is time to contact your dental care provider.

 The same goes for a knocked-out tooth.
 Your fast action might be able to save your lost tooth, especially if you follow the American Dental Association’s recommendation of placing the tooth between your gums and cheeks or in a container of milk while you wait for the dentist to see you.

 Booking an Emergency Visit

-If you think you’re dealing with a dental emergency, contact your regular provider immediately and see if they have a slot available for you.
-Even if your emergency happens during off-hours, your dental clinic’s voicemail may leave instructions for what to do or who to contact during emergencies.
+If you think you’re dealing with a dental emergency, contact your regular provider immediately to see if they have a slot available for you.
+Even if your emergency happens during off-hours, your dental clinic’s voicemail may leave instructions for what to do, or who to contact, during a dental emergency.

 You can also try searching for an emergency dentist near you using ADA’s dentist locator.
-Going to the emergency room of your local hospital should be your last option because hospitals will usually limit treatments to painkillers as most aren’t equipped to treat dental conditions.
+Going to the emergency room should be your last option because hospitals will usually limit treatments to painkillers, and most aren’t equipped to treat dental conditions.

 Is Emergency Dental Care Expensive?

 Typically, the bill will be higher with emergency care when compared to a regular dental appointment.
 Location also plays a part in the costs, so expect to pay more if you are in a large city or near the coasts.